- Rail Trail

 The remainder of the former branch line follows a quiet road to Katamatite; there are no plans for this section at present.

-Stage 2 of the Dookie Rail Trail 7 km southwest to Cosgrove, alongside the active rail line, is half complete and discussions are under way to extend it toward Shepparton.
+Stage 2 of the Dookie Rail Trail 7 km southwest to Cosgrove, alongside the active rail line, was half completed in 2020 and discussions are under way to extend it toward Shepparton.

 Rail line history